kierancott/developMe-final-project--backend/README.md

 ### Collaborating:

 **Never commit directly to the master branch.
-Create a new branch, and make a merge request to a team-mate**
+Create a new branch, and make a merge request to a team-mate.**

 ### Getting Started: